This inexpensive, ingenious idea will make your life way easier.

 Although the shape of your kayak fishing anchor weight will have an affect on the likelihood of a snag, you will still want to always have a knife or some sort of clippers handy in case you need to make a quick release.
 This shouldn’t be a problem for most anglers as knives and other tools are versatile pieces of fishing equipment.

-This kayak fishing anchor is a great project to undertake for any kayak angler.
-It will have the most use for anglers who tend to fish in small and calm bodies of water, but the general idea can be molded to fit any situation.
+This kayak fishing anchor is a great project for any kayak angler to undertake.
+It’ll have the most use for anglers who tend to fish in small, calm bodies of water, but the general idea can be molded to fit any situation.

 Not too shabby for a couple bucks and a few minutes of your time.